-Students are permitted to use their laptops for work use only.
-Students who are caught using their school-issued devices for non-academic purposes could lose the device for the day, for take-home purposes, or for the semester, depending on the severity of the issue or the frequency of the violation.
-Students who modify their laptops a/o circumnavigate the filters/system will receive disciplinary action.
+During class time, students are permitted to use their laptops for work use only.
+They may not be used in the cafeteria or Beis Medrash.
+During breaks and Set 1, they may be used for pre-approved games but only in a proctored Study Hall area.
+Students who use their school-issued devices for non-approved non-academic purposes could lose the device for the day, or for the semester, depending on the severity of the issue or the frequency of the violation.
+Students who modify their laptops or circumnavigate the filters/system will receive disciplinary action.